We give you the ultimate Tasmanian experience as you journey around our island and experience the iconic locations, attractions and some hidden gems.

 - Local produce tastings (varies with seasons)

-- Mona museum entry and transfers
+- Mona museum entry

 - Hostel and Motel pickups and drop offs